tanbro/redis_func_cache/docs/design/hander.md

 The write path runs only when the mode allows writing.
 The sequence is:

 1. The user function is executed and returns a value.
-2. The library calls before_serialize with the return value.
+2. The library calls `before_serialize` (or `before_serialize_async`) with the return value.
-3. If `handled` is True, the value to serialize is the one returned by the handler.
-Otherwise it is the original return value.
+3. The returned `value` replaces the value to be stored.
+If `handled` is True, the library skips serialization and uses `value` as the stored bytes; otherwise the library serializes `value`.
-4. The library serializes the value to bytes.
-5. The library calls after_serialize with the bytes.
+4. The library calls `after_serialize` (or `after_serialize_async`) with the bytes from step 3.
+The return value replaces those bytes.
-6. If `handled` is True, the bytes to store are the ones returned by the handler.
-Otherwise they are the bytes produced by the library serializer.
-7. The library writes the bytes to Redis.
+5. The library writes the bytes to Redis.

 The value returned to the caller is always the original return value of the user function.
 The handler affects what is stored, not what is returned.

+If `before_serialize` is not implemented, step 2–3 degenerate to "serialize the original return value".
+If `after_serialize` is not implemented, step 4 is skipped.

 ### Read path